jmKeenan/continuum/README.md

 Ansible ensures that prod and staging having a different env.json file to allow them to work differently.

-If you would like to locally simulate the environment of staging or prod, you can set the environmental variable SK_FORCE_USE_ENVIRON
+If you would like to locally simulate the environment of staging or prod, you can set the environmental variable HELLO_FORCE_USE_ENVIRON

 This will cause hello_settings.py to look in a different location for env.json (see FORCE_ENVIRON in hello_settings.py to see how this works)